-Plastic injection molding has significantly advanced modern manufacturing by enabling efficient production of intricate, precise plastic components.
+Plastic injection molding has significantly advanced modern manufacturing by enabling the efficient production of intricate, precise plastic components.
 With industries increasingly demanding stronger and more durable materials, enhancing polymer properties through additives, known as fillers, has become crucial.
-Fillers dramatically improve mechanical and thermal characteristics, broadening the application potential of plastic molded parts in sectors like automotive, aerospace, and medical devices.
+Fillers significantly enhance the mechanical and thermal properties, thereby broadening the application potential of plastic-molded parts in sectors such as automotive, aerospace, and medical devices.

 Fillers are materials added to base polymers to reinforce or modify their properties.
-Common fillers include inorganic options like glass fibers, carbon fibers, minerals such as calcium carbonate and talc, and organic or bio-based fillers.
+Common fillers include inorganic options, such as glass fibers and carbon fibers, as well as minerals like calcium carbonate and talc, and organic or bio-based fillers.
 These additives strengthen plastics by uniformly distributing mechanical stresses, enhancing resistance to cracking or deformation.

 Glass Fibers: Provide exceptional strength, dimensional stability, and rigidity.